NCALC 2026 Spring Meeting

 - 1:30 pm Education Session(s)

-- 5:45 pm Gathering at hotel for carpooling to nearby local favorite restaurant to join our group.
+- 6:00 pm Gathering at hotel for walk over to nearby local favorite restaurant to join pre-assigned dinner outing group.

 - No planned group activities, participants depart